techmania-team/techmania-docs/English/Theme/Themes_How_To.md

 Change styles on a `VisualElementWrap` via `style` field, though a few common ones have a shortcut on the `VisualElementWrap` itself. `style` is of type `UnityEngine.UIElements.IStyle`.

 If changing some value inside `style` has no effect, you may need to instantiate new objects.
-The documentation on `style` provides an example.
+The documentation on `VisualElementWrap.style` provides an example.

 ## Animate elements